-This guide will provide an overview of DBA names in Alabama.
-We’ll detail how DBA names are regulated, the formal process for registering one, and the steps you’ll need to take to renew your name over time.
+Although we don’t currently support DBA registration in Alabama, this guide will provide an overview of how these names are regulated, the formal process for registering one, and the steps you’ll need to take to renew your name over time.

 If you decide to register a trade name for your business in Alabama, you’ll need to complete a corresponding process with the Alabama Secretary of State.

 Within that agency, the Trademarks Division oversees the trade name registration process.
 In fact, there is a single form for registering a trademark, service mark, or trade name in Alabama.
 That document is called the Application to Register or Renew Trademark, Service Mark, or Trade Name.
 For this article, you can focus on the trade name aspect exclusively.

 As you might expect, that form requires details about the name of the registering company and information about the trade name’s purpose and use.
 But Alabama’s process for registering a trade name also differs in some respects from that of other states.
 In particular, because Alabama companies can start using trade names before registering them, you’ll need to provide evidence that your business is using the trade name currently.